Potherca/gist/list-of-conventions.md

 Also, various things might be too tricky to measure and should be left out because of that.

+ - Class name prefixes and suffixes :
+   In lue of using proper namespace features (older) code often falls back to using snake case and prefixes for vendors, etc. I think this will be reflected in the naming convention checks and doesn't warrent this level of detail.
+ - Comments and documentation blocks :
+   Various styles could be easy to check, like `//`, `#` and `/**/`.
+However, there would have to be a check to take docblocks into account `/** */`, otherwise that would throw everyting of in favour of `/**/`.
+ - Conventions for file names :
+   There are various conventions on how to name a file depending on whether it contains a class, config or other forms of content but I don't think this could be reliably measured.
- - Declaration of global variables and global constants
+ - Declaration of global variables and global constants :
+   Doesn't seem worth the effort to gauge this.
- - Declaration of Functions
+ - Declaration of Functions :
+   Check whether people only declare functions as class methods or as procedural functions.
+Do we care?
+I think this is more context dependant than coding or convention style.
+ - Error Level :
+   This one is alsorather ambiguous as often the error level is declared outside of the project code.
+There could be a check for usage of `error_reporting` but then integers could be used instead of constants, making the whole thing more tiresome than seems worth the effort.
- - Operators and assignment (Yoda Conditions/Left Side Comparison)
+ - Operators and assignment (Yoda Conditions/Left Side Comparison) :
+   This would be hard to reliably check for without doing extra code analysis (scan for the dollar sign `$`).
+Could be worthwhile to find out.
+Not sure.
- - Inter-line alignment     (Vertical Lining Up Values)
+ - Inter-line alignment (Vertical Lining Up Values) :
- - Comments and documentation blocks
- - Class name prefixes and suffixes
+   Why bother?
+People hardly seem to notice the difference as is.
+ - Line Length (hard limit/soft Limit) :
+   I have a feeling this would rather hard to check for, since normative lines of code will be less than 80 characters long anyway.
- - Usage of include_once versus require_once?
+ - Usage of include_once versus require_once? :
+   Doesn't seem worth the effort and can very likely be context dependant.
- - Usage of underscore '_' for private/protected properties?
-(PSR explicitly says no, some others explicitly say yes.
-Could be interesting to see?)
+ - Usage of underscore '_' for private/protected properties :
+   This is a bit of PHP4 legacy.
+The PSR explicitly says "do not use", some others explicitly say yes.
+Could be interesting.
+Not sure.
- - Conventions for file names

 __EOF__